anthonywww/cpcontinuned-media/README.md

 This media server is compatible with [Aurora](https://github.com/anthonywww/aurora), a Club Penguin server emulator.

 ### Copyright Notice

-These files are owned by Disney Interactive Studios (originally by RocketSnail Games Ltd. [now Hyper-Hippo Entertainment Ltd.]).
+These files are owned by Disney Interactive Studios (originally, New Horizon Interactive in Kelowna, BC, Canada).

 The files are provided "AS-IS" under [17 U.S.C. § 107 "Fair Use"](https://www.gpo.gov/fdsys/pkg/USCODE-2010-title17/pdf/USCODE-2010-title17-chap1-sec107.pdf) and in no way hold Disney, Disney Interactive Studios or its predecesors liable for how this content is used.

 In no way do these files or its modifications represent Disney's stance or views.

 The works under [public](./public/) are provided under implication of [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).

 ### Sources